sir-george2500/share_prompts/README.md

 I implemented the search functionality using Next JS, allowing users to find prompts efficiently.
 I also designed a user-friendly interface to encourage prompt sharing and discovery.

-Feel free to explore the deployed application at [https://share-prompts-lovat.vercel.app/]!
+Feel free to explore the deployed application at [share prompt] [https://share-prompts-lovat.vercel.app/]!

 To set this project locally  you can follow the instruction below